salifd/treasure-quest/README.md

 # Treasure Quest

-Treasure Quest is an iOS application that offers treasure hunts where you can uncover treasures with random values based varying probabilities.
+Treasure Quest is an iOS application that offers treasure hunts where you can uncover gems with random values based varying probabilities.

 ## Table of Contents